taiki-e/futures-enum/README.md

 futures-enum = "0.1.7"
 ```

-The current version of futures-enum requires Rust nightly 2019-05-09 or later.
+The current futures-enum requires Rust 1.36 or later.

 ## Examples